ERnsTL/flowd/flowd-rs/README.md

 * The caretaker thread issues ping health check requests at regular intervals to test aliveness and response time of all processes.
 * Export of monitoring data, API server or visualization is currently not implemented.

+Testing:
+* Planned, there is support in the FBP Network Protocol and in other runtimes for comparison.
+(TODO)

 Checkpointing:
 * Planned, much later.